AndyObtiva/glimmer-dsl-swt/docs/reference/GLIMMER_PACKAGING_AND_DISTRIBUTION.md

 ## Glimmer Packaging and Distribution

 Note: this section mostly applies to Mac and Windows.
 On Linux, you can just run `glimmer package:gem` and after installing the gem, you get an executable matching the name of the app/custom-shell-gem you are building (e.g. `calculator` command becomes available after installing the [glimmer-cs-calculator](https://github.com/AndyObtiva/glimmer-cs-calculator) gem).
-On Windows, ensure system PATH includes Java bin directory `"C:\Program Files\Java\jdk-16.0.2\bin"` for `jpackage` command to work during packaging Glimmer applications.
+On Windows, ensure system PATH includes Java bin directory `"C:\Program Files\Java\jdk-16.0.2\bin"` at the top for `jpackage` command to work during packaging Glimmer applications.

 Note 2: Glimmer packaging has a strong dependency on JDK16 since it includes the packaging tool `jpackage`.